Planning Enforcement

 Most people are affected by planning decisions at some time in their lives.
 Building works or other changes in the use of land and buildings are sometimes carried out without planning permission or without properly following approved plans.
 Development may also be carried out in breach of conditions attached to a planning permission.
 Such unauthorised work can harm the character of the area or the way in which people live and work.

-The carrying out of development without planning permission is generally not a criminal offence.
-Failure to comply with an enforcement notice however, is a criminal offence.
-The power to take enforcement action is discretionary and should only be used when necessary and should be proportionate to the scale and impact of the unauthorised development.
+The carrying out of development without planning permission is not a criminal offence.
+Failure to comply with a formal notice issued for a planning breach, however, is a criminal offence.

 When an enquiry is received the Planning Enforcement Team will investigate and determine what action is needed.
 The team will try to resolve matters through negotiation in the first instance.
 This may involve the submission of a retrospective planning application, or a requirement to rectify specific issues with the development.